osm-search/nominatim-org-site/index.md

 ### Scalable installation

 Nominatim scales with your needs.
-Run a search service for your city on a notebook or set up a larger server with data of the whole planet.
+Run a search service for your city on a laptop or set up a larger server with data of the whole planet.
 </div>

 <div class="featurebox">